NebulaNexuss/ISD-FINE/README.md

    - Each decoder layer now distills knowledge into the adjacent shallower layer, improving feature propagation and stabilizing training.

 2. **Self‑Distillation in Attention Weights**
-   - Introduced self‑distillation directly on the decoder’s multi‑head attention weights: each head’s attention map from layer *L* is used as a “soft target” for the same head in layer *L+1*.
+   - Introduced self‑distillation directly on the decoder’s multi‑head attention weights: each head’s attention map from layer *L+1* is used as a “soft target” for the same head in layer *L*.
    - This encourages consistency across layers and sharpens object localization cues.